 There are also many games and other aids to help your child read.
 Your child’s teacher is your best resource and your child’s school may be able to help you with the materials needed to assist in your child’s reading progress.
-These are two of the many websites that can suggest activities and resources for getting kids to read.
+Reading Rockets is just one of the many websites that can suggest activities and resources for getting kids to read.
 There is an abundance of resources available to you!

 Purchase or make a “reading” tent in your home!

 Copy the words to a song and sing it!